 Executives may elect to retire early; on or after age 55.
-The total pension shall be reduced by three percent for each year by which early retirement precedes age 60 (three percent per year by which early retirement precedes age 65, in case of early retirement with less than 10 years of service).
+The total pension shall be reduced by 3% for each year by which early retirement precedes age 60 (3% per year by which early retirement precedes age 65, in case of early retirement with less than 10 years of service).